Writing Idempotent Administration Scripts

 WHERE group_name NOT IN ('myGroup1', 'myGroup2', ...);

-To assign the table sch1.tbl1 or the sequence sch1.seq1 to the tables group grp1, if it is not yet the case:
+To assign the table sch1.tbl1 or the sequence sch1.seq1 to the table group grp1, if it is not already the case.:

 SELECT CASE